PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/moonlight-overview.md

 ## What you will learn

-- How a DeskFlow request travels from curl to `TaskService::listAction`
+- How a Pionia Shop request travels from curl to `ProductService::listAction`
 - The JSON **envelope** every client receives
 - When to add a new **switch** for API versioning